treangenlab/somatem/docs/tool_status-quicknotes.md

 - `Sylph`: from original repo/[testfiles](https://github.com/bluenote-1577/sylph/tree/main/test_files)
 - `data/rhea`: 2 `.fasta` files from OSF.io storage/[examples](https://osf.io/fvhw8/files/osfstorage#)

+### Zymo mock
+Would be nice to have a [zymobiomics microbial community standards](https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards) dataset to test the pipeline with ; pick files that take a short time to run (ex: `46_1_sub10k.fastq.gz` takes 45m to run lemur; we want under 5 mins.)
+- Notes: ZymoBIOMICS® Microbial Community Standard contains three easy-to-lyse bacteria, five tough- to-lyse bacteria, and two tough-to-lyse yeasts ; [data sheet](https://files.zymoresearch.com/datasheets/ds1706_zymobiomics_microbial_community_standards_data_sheet.pdf)
+  - Might be able to use reduced databases with only these 8-10 organisms (_but this will take a while to make ; so do it later_)
+- Eddy has some zymo mock data here `/home/Users/pacbio_bakeoff/data/ZymoMockD6331/ont/SRR17913200.fastq` (pacbio also exists)
+: This is a 54 GB file of Zymo-gut-mock-Kit9 sample ; check [details](https://trace.ncbi.nlm.nih.gov/Traces/index.html?view=run_browser&acc=SRR17913200&display=metadata) on SRA.
+  - There are other samples in this [SRA](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP358686&search=WGS%20AND%20GridIon&o=instrument_s%3Aa%3Bacc_s%3Aa) with `Library Name`s `M46 - 50` ; not sure what these mean.

 ### Setup automatic download script
 Need a nice way to download and arrange all the example files (for testing repo).
 Extension: is there any benefit to making this into a nextflow process? _simplify call / add as a preinstall step_
 - Could use `curl` as suggested below or use google drive's cli tool `gdown` : [baeldung link](https://www.baeldung.com/linux/download-large-file-gdrive-cli)